dell/dataiq-plugin-example/README.md

 Kubernetes will launch the plugin container using `startup.sh`.
 Use this script file to configure any runtime behaviors for the plugin.

+## Using the Example Plugin in DataIQ

+After the plugin is installed, be sure to first enable the plugin via the DataIQ "Data management configuration" page, using the kebab (three vertical dots) button.

+The plugin's setting page can be launched from the same "Data management configuration" page by clicking "Edit configuration" via the kebab button.

+The plugin's main page can be launched from DataIQ's "Actions" side panel tab when a path is selected in the UI.
+Note that the example plugin is not supported on the root path (`/`); select a folder under the root path for the example plugin's main action to appear in the actions menu.
+It is labeled "Time Bound".